Do you feel lost as a man?

 I’ve had strong women in my life, but I didn't get the strength I needed from them.
 Why is that?

 A common agreement among experts in the field of men’s work is that we as men must work with other men to achieve authentic masculinity.
 As well intentioned as women may be, they cannot usher you into your adult life as a man.
 The simple reason for this is that they are women, not men.
 They may have walked the authentic path to womanhood, but they have not walked the authentic path to manhood.
 Many men have never had the help from other men required to achieve the development of their authentic masculine.
 It’s possible to remain psychologically stalled in some version of boyhood your entire life.
 You can be caught in a state of “developmental delay”— stuck in the part of your adolescence where you did not get the guidance you needed from older men.
 If this is your case, don’t be ashamed.
 None of us gets to the mature masculine self alone.
 I needed guidance on the path, and so will you.
-If you are undeveloped in your mature masculinity you may suffer from some of the following problems: feeling victimized in the world, stuck in a dead end job, working for a corporation you have no passion for, making of money has become your sole career goal, suffering from an addiction, lack of passion or creativity, being isolated socially, being unable to break out of depression or anxiety, in a state of constant competition with other men, etc. You can free yourself from these and more problems that may have plagued you your entire life.
+If you are undeveloped in your mature masculinity you may suffer from some of the following problems: feeling victimized in the world, stuck in a dead end job, working for a corporation you have no passion for, making money could be your sole career goal, suffering from an addiction, lack of passion or creativity, being isolated socially, being unable to break out of depression or anxiety, in a state of constant competition with other men, etc. You can free yourself from these and more problems that may have plagued you your entire life.

 You still might have fears of getting help…